Techtonica/curriculum/web/accessibility.md

     Instructions for [Mac](https://support.apple.com/guide/mac-help/use-accessibility-features-mh35884/mac) and [PC](https://support.microsoft.com/en-us/windows/complete-guide-to-narrator-e4397a0d-ef4f-b386-d8ae-c172f109bdb1)

     On the site you use often:
-    - Close your eyes and try to understand the content
+    - Close your eyes and try to understand the content.
     - Do images have clear descriptions?
     - Can you understand and sumbit forms?
     - Can you visualize where you are on the page?